hanwenzhang123/fullstack-note/react-redux/README.md

 - because we run react in different environment, so we want consistency across multiple broswer like a wrapper
 - consistency -> wrapper(basicEvent)

+#### Portals
+- render children into a DOM node, behaves like a normal React child, but also includes event bubbling because in the DOM tree
+- `ReactDOM.createPortal(child {any renderable React child}, container {a DOM element})`

 #### React.Fragment
 - looks cleaner, avoid too many `<div>`
 - `<React.Fragment>...</React.Fragment>`